lubuntu-team/manual/source/2/2.2/2.2.2/libreoffice_calc.rst

 To undo a selection press :kbd:`control +z` or press the button with the arrow looping around and pointing to the left.
 To redo an operation press :kbd:`Control +y` or the number looping to the right and exiting to the left.

 To zoom to view a full page on your spreadsheet in the menu :menuselection:`View --> Zoom --> Entire Page`.
 To view the whole width of your page on the menu :menuselection:`View --> Zoom --> Page Width`.
+To zoom to a particular percentage :menuselection:`View --> Zoom` and select the percentage you want.

 .. image:: libreoffice_calc.png